reflectoring/reflectoring.github.io/content/blog/2022/2022-04-18-reactive-architecture-using-spring-boot.md

   - **Banking Service** - This will receive the transaction request as an API call.
 Then it will orchestrate and send the transaction downstream based upon various criteria to take necessary actions.
   - **User Notification Service** - This will receive fraudulent transactions and notify or alert users to make them aware of the transaction attempt.
   - **Reporting Service** - This will receive any kind of transaction and report in case valid or fraudulent.
 It will also report to the bank and update or take necessary actions against the card or User Account.
-  - **Account Management Service** - This will manage the User’s Account and update it in case of valid transactions.
+  - **Account Management Service** - This will manage the user’s account and update it in case of valid transactions.

   All the above calls will be synchronous and driven by banking service.
 It would wait for the downstream applications to process the calls synchronously and finally update the result.

-  We will be using MongoDB and create two tables, Transaction, and User.
+  We will be using MongoDB and create two tables, `Transaction`, and `User`.
 Each *transaction* would contain the following information:

-  - **Card ID** - the user's card ID who (allegedly) went and made the purchase in that particular store.
+  - **Card ID** - the user's card ID with which (allegedly) a purchase was made
   - **Amount** - the amount of the purchase transaction in dollars
   - **Transaction location** - the country in which that purchase has been made
   - **Transaction Date**
   - **Store Information**
   - **Transaction ID**

-## Banking Service
+### Banking Service

 We will first define a *banking microservice* that would receive a transaction.
 Based upon the transaction status, this service will play as an orchestrator to communicate between other services and take necessary actions.
 This will be a simple synchronous call that would wait until all the other services take necessary actions and update the final status.

-Let’s define a Transaction model to receive the incoming information.
+Let’s define a `Transaction` model to receive the incoming information:

 ```java
 @Data